 “Artificial intelligence is a good fix for all of this.
 It can remove human error, improve safety and smooth traffic on the roads.
 We then set out to study the market and launched Heex to fill the data management gap we found.”

-According to Road Safety facts, approximately 1.35 million people die in road crashes each year; on average, 3,700 people lose their lives every day on the roads.
+According to the World Health Organization, approximately 1.35 million people die in road crashes each year; on average, 3,700 people lose their lives every day on the roads.

 But Heex Technologies helps development teams work faster and more efficiently in order to develop an algorithm for autonomous vehicles.